DTJF/libpruio/src/doc/_4_examples.md

 \Item{Description}

-  This examples demonstrates how to load and run firmware on a PRU.
-The firmware FIXME.
+  This examples demonstrates how to load and run firmware on a PRU by
+  \Proj functions.
+The firmware multiplies two numbers and adds the result to a start value.
+The code demonstrates how to

+  - prepare the other PRU (not running libpruio firmware)
+  - load firmware in to the instruction ram
+  - pass parameters to PRU firmware
+  - start execution of firmware
+  - get finished notification
+  - read return value from PRU

+  The \Proj PRUSS mainloop is not running (no call to PruIo::config() ), just the other PRUSS executes the loaded firmware.

 \Item{Preparation}

-  No pinmuxing is required for this example.
+  No pinmuxing nor wiring is required for this example.

 \Item{Operation}